-Stobi is one of Macedonia’s most famous archaeological sites.
 Once the capital of the kingdom of Paeonia, Stobi was located along a busy trade route and thrived as a commercial hub specialising in the trade of salt.
-Stobi reached its peak in the third or fourth century AD.
+Stobi reached its peak in the 3rd or 4th century AD and today is one of Macedonia’s most famous archaeological sites.

-Whilst the first mention of Stobi dates back to the second century BC, it is thought to have been founded several centuries – perhaps three or four hundred years – prior to this.
+Whilst the first mention of Stobi dates back to the 2nd century BC, it is thought to have been founded several centuries – perhaps three or four – prior to this.
+The settlement was an ancient town of Paeonia and was annexed by Philip V of Macedon in 200 BC, as mentioned by the historian Livy.
+Stobi was at the time a significant economic, strategic trading centre largely because it was positioned along the Danube and Aegean Sea.

-Today, the archaeological site of Stobi houses a wealth of ancient ruins, including the remains of palaces, baths, streets, temples and a second century AD theatre.
-Most of the ruins date back to the third century AD, although some, like the theatre, were built earlier.
-There are also several well-preserved vivid mosaics throughout the site as well as remnants of early Christianity, such as numerous basilicas.
+Nowadays, the archaeological site of Stobi houses a wealth of ancient ruins, including the remains of palaces, baths, streets, temples and a 2nd century AD theatre – undoubtedly the focal point of your visit to Stobi.
+Most of the ruins date back to the 3rd century AD, although some, like the theatre, were built earlier.
+There are also several well-preserved vivid mosaics throughout the site as well as remnants of early Christianity such as numerous basilicas and even an ancient synagogue.

 Discover the best Historic Sites in Macedonia, from Heraklea Linkestis to the Skopje Aqueduct and more, includes interactive Macedonian cultural landmarks and monuments map.